stongey/eTktab/README.md

 # eTktab
-Copied from sourceforge repository in order to preserve some changes I made for running on my Mac 10.13.6 (High Sierra).
+Copied from sourceforge repository in order to preserve some changes I made for running from the Terminal on my Mac 10.13.6 (High Sierra).
+All credit to the original authors.
+Original ReadMe below:

 ----